Share the Road

 Motorcycle Safety Awareness

 Motorcycle and moped drivers have the same rights and duties as drivers of motor vehicles.
-Riders committing traffic violations may receive citations.
-To learn more, download the Florida Motorcycle Handbook.
-To learn more about about approved motorcycle safety courses, motorcycle endorsements or Motorcycle Only licenses, please visit Florida Rider Training Program.
+Learn more about motorcycle rules and responsibilities by downloading the Florida Motorcycle Handbook.
+Learn more about approved motorcycle safety courses, motorcycle endorsements or Motorcycle Only licenses, by visiting the Florida Rider Training Program.

 Tips for Motorists